Kimberly Clark Saenz: Murders and investigation

 In the spring of 2008, DaVita's Lufkin clinic had an unusual spike in patients falling seriously ill during treatment.
 Emergency Medical Services had been called to the clinic 30 times in April, during the previous 15 months there had only been two such calls.
 One patient, Thelma Metcalf, had to go to the emergency room several times due to getting too much heparin blood thinner; other patients were going into cardiac arrest.
 The spike in Emergency Medical Service calls was especially unusual, since under normal conditions, dialysis patients rarely code.

 After two patients, Thelma Metcalf and Clara Strange, died of cardiac arrest on April 1, DaVita sent clinical coordinator Amy Clinton to the Lufkin clinic.
 Despite Clinton's presence, the problems continued.
 Paramedics, unnerved by the situation, passed their concerns on to their superiors at the Lufkin fire department.
-A department official secretly wrote state health inspectors and asked them to investigate.
+A department official secretly wrote to state health inspectors and asked them to investigate.

 On April 28, 2008, with inspectors on site, two more patients (Marva Rhone and Carolyn Risinger) suffered severe drops in blood pressure.
 Patients Linda Hall and Lurlene Hamilton subsequently testified that they saw Saenz draw a bleach solution into two syringes, then inject the substance into Rhone and Risinger's dialysis lines.
 When Clinton confronted Saenz, Saenz said she was cleaning an unused dialysis machine, and used a syringe to get a precise measurement–a method that was contrary to DaVita corporate policy.
 The bucket Saenz was using, as well as the syringes, tested positive for bleach.
 Police were called in, and the clinic was shut down for two months.
 After several other syringes used by Saenz tested positive for bleach, she was fired the following day.
 Her nursing license was subsequently suspended.
 Saenz then applied to work as a receptionist in a Lufkin medical office, in violation of her bail.